haddadzineddine/TypeScript-Fundamentals-in-One-Place/README.md

 - undefined
 - null

-So `TypeScript` extend this list and introduce some new build-in types such as :
+So `TypeScript` extend this list and introduce some new built-in types such as :

 - any
 - unknown